andyld97/VFS/README.md

           currentVFS.Read(currentPath);
       }
 };
-currentVFS.CreateVHP(@"C:\Data");
+currentVFS.Create(@"C:\Data");
 ```
 Firstly, you can see it's much easier than bevor, but in the future I want to implement this into the old format.
-The OnFinished-event is called when a the methods achieve the finish and you get a [Result](https://github.com/andy123456789088/VFS/blob/master/Library/ModifiedVFS/Wrapper/Result.cs)-instance which delievers you information:
+The OnFinished-event is called when a the methods achieve the finish and you get a [Result](https://github.com/andy123456789088/VFS/blob/master/Library/ExtendedVFS/Wrapper/Result.cs)-instance which delievers you information:
 - Succeeded or not
 - The result as `object`
 - The type of the result for casting